Defining your business challenges

 Before you can begin to think about how to measure the value, you need to clearly understand your business strategy.
 Context matters and alignment is critical.
 If intangible assets don't align with the strategy, then little value can be created.
 Take the time to understand the pillars that drive your business forward, and how the capabilities of your digital workplace support key business metrics.

 When your digital workplace strategy is constructed with specific goals in mind, it's more likely to have a positive impact on productivity, employee engagement, and innovation within your company.
 Start by defining the culture, strategy, and workflows you’re trying to augment, and compare that with the cost to acquire the technology.
 As you define the relevant metrics and monitor progress against your goals, you’ll gather the insight required to continuously evolve, and that’s the true measure of success.

 There are two ways to measure the success of your digital workplace:

 - Return on Investment (ROI): Measures the cost savings and/or incremental revenue your digital workplace provides to the organization.

 - Return on Objectives (ROO): Measures the incremental value the digital workplace brings to your organization.

 Measuring objectives and outcomes

 A good place to start when building your digital workplace plan is to determine the key objectives and measurable outcomes.
+This will help you measure business value later on.
 Here is an example of three business objectives and outcomes to get you started.